 2. Fighting about the same thing repeatedly

 If you keep fighting about the same thing again and again, chances are you aren’t even trying to understand the other person’s perspective.
-You both are adamant that one of you is right and the other one is wrong.
-Such repeated fights in a relationship can turn chronic if it’s not addressed properly.
+You both are adamant that one of you is right and the other is wrong.
+Such repeated fights in a relationship can turn chronic if they are not addressed properly.
 If you’ve found yourself wondering, how much arguing is normal in a relationship, chances are you’re clashing a little too often, perhaps because your issues have already turned chronic.

 3. Arguing over chores

 According to research conducted on the connection between household work and sexual satisfaction, it was found that when male partners reported making a fair contribution to housework, the couple experienced more frequent sexual encounters.
+Clearly, being married doesn’t guarantee romance and desire.

 4. Arguments related to family